baoqger/chrisbao/source/_posts/golang-service-discovery-consul.md

 - **Docker-compose**: is a tool to run multi-container applications on Docker.
 It allows different containers can communicate with each other.
 In this post, I will show you how to use it as well.

+All the code and config file can be found in this [github repo](https://github.com/baoqger/service-discovery-demo), please checkout the `service-discovery` branch for this post's demo.

 ### Service registry and discovery demo